dcccc/Hartree_Fock/readme.md

 gcc Lebedev-Laikov.c -fPIC -shared -O3 -o liblebedevlaikov.so
 ```

-and numpy and scipy package are also needed
+And numpy and scipy package are also needed

+The pre-build file for windows is ready, which is HF-DFT_win.zip.

 ### Input File